UrbanSwingNZ/urban-swing-website/testing/file-splitting/03-transactions.md

 ## Test 11: Change Selected Date

 **What to check:**
-- ⏳ Changing check-in date reloads transactions for new date
+- 🟢Changing check-in date reloads transactions for new date
-- ⏳ Old date transactions disappear
+- 🟢Old date transactions disappear
-- ⏳ New date transactions appear
+- 🟢New date transactions appear
-- ⏳ Summary statistics update for new date
+- 🟢Summary statistics update for new date
-- ⏳ Real-time listener switches to new date
+- 🟢Real-time listener switches to new date
-- ⏳ No console errors when switching dates
+- 🟢No console errors when switching dates

 **How to test:**
 1. Note current date's transactions